iamLUCISTAR/WeatherAnalysisSystem/README.md

-# Multi-tenant Saas authentication system
+# Weather Analysis System v1.0.0
 Django application that fetches real-time weather data from a public API, processes the data, and provides insights and displays an alert if it's extreme.
 Backend Technologies Used:
 - Django